“You are not taking a step back when you are facing a dark night of the soul, you are healing.”

 I wait minutes, hours, even days but my reflection doesn’t change.
 Have I really buried the real me for good?
 Will she ever re-surface?
 Is she lost forever?

-The answer is no. But if I want to bring back the “true” me I have to work for it.
-I must be the change I wish to see in myself.
-Living authentically means honoring the parts of me that society tells me to wrap in a cloak of false security.
+The answer is no. I must be the change I wish to see in myself.
+Living authentically means honoring the parts of me that society tells me to wrap up in a cloak of false security and hide.

-I am a brown girl with caramel skin, thick coarse body hair, large ears and stretch marks.
-Every inch of me is adorned with trinkets of imperfections but I still feel beautiful in my own skin.
+I am a brown girl adorned with trinkets of imperfections, but I still feel beautiful in my own skin.

 Over the past year my wardrobe has decreased by more than 50%.
 I no longer feel obligated to wear makeup when I step out of the house.
 I don’t straighten my hair every day to feel pretty and I no longer look to my belongings as a means of validating my worth.

-Learning to embrace myself in the simplest form has been my victory and an avenue for healing my anxiety & depression.
+Learning to embrace myself in the simplest form has been my victory and an avenue for healing my anxiety.
 My days no longer revolve around trying to fit in with the crowd and I am so thankful that I decided to choose myself over the world.

 I wear the same clothes every week, and I’m still happy.